cyberark/conjur/design/authenticators/AUTHENTICATORS.md

    `CONJUR_AUTHENTICATORS` is set and `authn` is not in the list, default Conjur authentication will not be available.

-Here is an example `CONJUR_AUTHENTICATORS` which allowlisted an LDAP authenticator as well as the default Conjur authenticator:
+Here is an example `CONJUR_AUTHENTICATORS` which allowlists an LDAP authenticator as well as the default Conjur authenticator:
 ```
 CONJUR_AUTHENTICATORS=authn-ldap/sysadmins,authn